 You learn so much while attending a professional rehabilitation program.
 From gaining coping mechanisms to understanding your triggers, rehab can provide numerous tools you need in order to successfully beat addiction.
 However, one of the biggest worries people have when their program nears an end is how to transition successfully from the relative safety of inpatient rehab back into their regular lives.
 The temptation to use again can be intimidating.
-Making extra efforts to gain support through relapse prevention activities is one way to increase your confidence in making choices that are good for you.
+Making extra efforts to gain support through relapse prevention activities is one way to increase your confidence in making choices that are good for you in our women’s addiction treatment programs.

 Relapse refers to returning to using drugs or alcohol after being clean and sober for a period.
 This time without using is usually an intentional one and self-imposed.
 Sliding back into old habits is, unfortunately, all too common.